harmony-one/x/progress/sergey-karasev.md

+2023-11-13 Mon: I am working on the "tap-to-speak" button, sometimes its state may conflict with other buttons in the user interface.
+I have resolved the [issue with quick switching between "tap-to-speak" and "hold-to-speak"](https://github.com/harmony-one/x/pull/169).

+---

 2023-11-10 Fri: Working on [truncating the accumulating context to a maximum of 512 characters](https://github.com/harmony-one/x/pull/159) and adding unit tests for the "limiter"

 2023-11-09 Thu: I have added [a window to display a link to the application](https://github.com/harmony-one/x/pull/142) (share feature) after the user taps "new session" button for the seventh time, also [added a throttler](https://github.com/harmony-one/x/pull/144) to the reset session function (in order not to interrupt the greeting).
 Clarified the code regarding tap-to-speak and [fixed the play-pause button state](https://github.com/harmony-one/x/pull/149)